How to create Pinterest video pins that convert

 - Upload all the videos from google drive to Tailwind once a per or sometimes fortnightly.

-- Input titles, descriptions, URL (lots of Pinterest keywords of course!)
+- Input titles, descriptions, URLs (lots of Pinterest keywords of course!)

 - Hit schedule!

 I do this process on either a Monday or a Friday.
-I will either create a week’s worth of content and then upload it all into Google drive and then do this whole process.
-By batching your content you’re saving hours so if you haven’t tried it before, I recommend it!
+I will create a week’s worth of content and then upload it all into Google drive and then do this whole process.

 If you don’t create video content, you can create normal pins in Canva but add a GIF.
 When you do this, you’re making your pin from a normal picture to a video pin.

 That is why I love creating all my pins using Canva because it gives you thousands of amazing gifs to add.
 I use the pro version of Canva, and you get so many more options with it.

 If you’re on the free version, you will have limited options.

 Some of my favourite gifs are the glitter ones, moving arrows and pointers.
 You could get really creative with this.

 Within Canva you will also see the option to animate different elements of your pin.